VSCodeVim/Vim/README.md

 ## F.A.Q.

+* `j`, `k` and others don't repeat when I hold them down.

+On OSX, the fix is to run this in the terminal:

+`defaults write com.microsoft.VSCode ApplePressAndHoldEnabled -bool false`

 * How can I bind `jj` to `<esc>`?

 1. Open the Command palette (cmd-p on OSX, probably ctrl-shift-p on Windows), and add the following: